The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 The transport controls work with Ableton Live, Logic X, GarageBand, Cubase Artist and Nuendo.

-For the best combination of Native Instruments integration and acoustic piano playing feel, there is no substitute for the Komplete Kontrol S88 MK2.
+It's combination of Native Instruments integration and acoustic piano playing feel, makes the Komplete Kontrol S88 MK2 a perfect MIDI keyboard for pianists who are into music production and recording.

 Specifications